nhscc/problem-statements/2019/bdpa-elections-part-1.md

 If a user (who has an email address associated with their account) has forgotten their login credentials, there should be some way for them to be recovered.
-This can be via sending the user an email (your system does not have to send actual emails, but log them to standard output or a logging file), security questions, etc.
+This can be via sending the user an email, security questions, etc.

+> Note: Your system does not have to (and probably should not) send actual emails.
+Log the recovery messages to standard output or a logging file instead.

-> Note: the **only** requirement for a secure password is that it is sufficiently long.
+> Note: The **only** requirement for a secure password is that it is sufficiently long.
 6-10 characters is weak.
 11-16 is medium.
 17+ is strong.
 Passwords should at least be _medium_ security to pass.